datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 because their only known location is your private computer to which only you have access.
 Instead, they would need to be recomputed from the :term:`run record` in the dataset.

-When you are sharing DataLad datasets with other people or third party services, an important distinction thus lies in *annexed* versus *not-annexed* content, i.e., files that stored in your dataset's :term:`annex` versus files that are committed into :term:`Git`.
+When you are distributing DataLad datasets to other people or third party services, an important distinction thus lies in *annexed* versus *not-annexed* content, i.e., files that stored in your dataset's :term:`annex` versus files that are committed into :term:`Git`.